 2) Deciding how best to organize suggested and related searches

-3) Avoiding the possibility of distracting searchers, and keeping them from finding information they originally set out to locate.
+3) Avoiding the possibility of distracting searchers, and keeping them from finding the information they originally set out to locate.

 4) Overwhelming searchers with too many choices (what the patent filing refers to as “cognitive load.”)

-5) Making sure that the additional information shown – the query suggestions – are actually relevant and helpful.
+5) Making sure that the additional information shown – the query suggestions – are relevant and helpful.